 Superintendent / Designee Decide what should be announced about emergency school closing.
 Ask District Office staff to call radio and television stations.
 If called by reporters, answer factually without getting into details.

-All Other Staff & Students Refer all questions to the Superintendent or Designee list there.
+All Other Staff & Students Refer all questions to the Superintendent or Designee Superintendent / Designee Establish a reception site for parents.
+Keep accurate attendance list there.
 Summon children as parents arrive.
 Release children to parents or designee.
+Parents Sign out children and proceed home.
+Superintendent / Designee Release staff.